sharlxl/XL-cheatsheets/docs/98_Cloud/NCIF/notes.md

 - Server provide centralised control over network resources.
 - CENTRALISED user accounts, security, and access controls to simplify network administration
 - difficult to sertup and requires an IT administrator.

+## Computer Networking protocols

+Computer communicate with each other with network protocols.
+Protocols are rules governing how machines exchange data and enable effective communication.

+#### Physical protocols

+describe the medium (wiring), the connections (RJ-45 port), and the signal (voltage level on a wire)

+#### Logical Protocols

+Software controlling how and when data is sent and recieved to computers, supporting physical protocols. computer networks depend on many diffrent types of protocols in order to work properly.

+Example of common <u>TCP/IP suite of protocols</u>

+- Web Communication : <i>HTTP</i>
+- E-mail: <i>POP3, SMTP, IMAP</i>
+- File transfers: <i>FTP</i>

+## The OSI Model

+The Open System Interconnection (OSI) Reference Model

+- gives us a guide to understand how networks operate
+- it is only a REFERENCE model.
+- not implemented IRL, TCP/IP is being implemented instead.

+### OSI Model stack

+THe OSI Model breaks down the complex task fo computer to computer network comms into 7 layers.

+#### Lower(Media) Layers (NetWork)

+1. (Bit) Physical Layer
+2. (Frame) Data Link Layer
+3. (Packet) Network Layer

+#### Upper(Host) Layers (Computer)

+4. (Segment) Transport Layer
+5. (Data) Session Layer
+6. (Data) Presentation layer
+7. (Data) Application layer

+### TCP/IP

+The most common used protocol suite in the networkign world. standard for computer networking, based on a 4 layer model that is similar to OSI

+#### MAc addresses

+- Physical address
+- physically burned on the NIC
+- OSI layer 2
+- Local LAN communication

+#### IP Address

+An IP Address is a logical address used in order to uniquely identify a device on an IP network a device on an IP address.

+- its a network layer address associated with routing.
+- OSI layer 3
+- TCP/IP layer 2
+- WAN communication

+## Duplex Communication

+#### Half duplex

+Can send and recieve data but not at the same time

+#### Full duplex

+Can send and recieve data simultanenously

+## Network Transmission types

+- Unicast (One to One)
+- Multicast (One to Many)
+- Broadcast (One to All)

+## Eternet

+Refers to a family of standards that define the physical and logical aspects of the world most popular type of LAN The standard communication protocol for bnuilding a local area network(LAN)

+- Physical (cabling, connectors, equipements)
+- Logical (Network Access Method)